camunda/camunda-docs-manual/site/src/documents/api-references/embedded-forms/03-javascript/20-lifecycle.html.md

 ## Fetching additional Variables

-When loading the form, the values of all variables used in the form will be fetched from the backed.
-This means that the form sdk will only fetch those variables which are actually used in the form.
+When loading the form, the values of all variables used in the form will be fetched from the backend.
+This means that the form SDK will only fetch those variables which are actually used in the form.
 The most convenient way for using a variable is the `cam-variable-name` directive.
-However there are some situations where directive-based usage is inconvenient.
+However, there are some situations where directive-based usage is inconvenient.
 In such situations it is useful to declare additional variables programmatically: